intel/igsc/doc/introduction.rst

    the FW will move to phase 2.
 There is no response to that message .

 5. The start to pools `FWSTS1` on `completion` bit and `fw update state` bit, while firmware perform additional step and reboots.
-When the `competion` bit is set and `fw udate state` is idle the process has completed.
+When the `completion` bit is set and `fw udate state` is idle the process has completed.
 6. The library queries for firmware version again and verifies that the new
 7. The library sends `fw no update` message.